-By pursuing a Master of Arts or Master of Science degree in Sociology, you learn to apply social science perspectives and tools to social problems thereby improving the quality of life.
-This equips you for a career in academia and/or applied sociology (also known as sociological practice or clinical sociology).
+While pursuing a Master of Arts or Master of Science degree in Sociology, you learn to apply social science perspectives and tools to social problems, thereby improving the quality of life.
+This equips you for a career in academia or applied sociology.

-We offer flexible scheduling with many classes available in the late afternoon or evening to accommodate working professionals and other personal commitments.
-You can also work closely with faculty members in a wide variety of educational and research areas such as:
+We offer flexible scheduling with classes available in the late afternoon or evening to accommodate work schedules and other personal commitments.
+You can also work closely with faculty members in a variety of educational and research areas, such as:

 Our students often present their work at national and regional conferences and earn other recognitions for their research and teaching.

-The admission process is a two-step process.
-First, you will need to be admitted to the Toulouse Graduate School (see gradschool.unt.edu for admission requirements).
-Second, you will need to complete the sociology departmentís application process, which requires a statement of purpose and four completed recommendation forms or letters of recommendation.
+Admission to the program is a two-step process.
+First, you'll need to be admitted to the graduate school.
+(See our website for admission requirements.)
+Second, you'll need to complete the Department of Sociology's application process, which requires a statement of purpose and three completed recommendation forms or letters.

-If the GPA requirement is not met, conditional admission may be granted based on having either:
+If the GPA requirement isn't met, conditional admission may be granted by having either: